-The minimum number of semester hours required in major courses for a major in psychology is 39 (plus 10 hours outside the department).
+The minimum number of semester hours required in psychology courses for a major in psychology is 38 (plus an additional 4 hours in Biology).
 The minimum number of semester hours in all courses (major and non-major) required for the major in psychology is 120.

 A minor in psychology requires 18 semester hours, including Psychology 206.
-Psychology 216 is highly recommended.
-Only one course among Psychology 315, 316, and 334 may be counted toward the minor in psychology.

 A collateral in psychology requires 12 semester hours, including Psychology 206.
-Psychology 216 is highly recommended.
-Only one course among Psychology 315, 316, and 334 may be counted toward the collateral in psychology.